How many of us have dropped a bike, run wide or simply messed up a tight, feet-up u-turn or resorted to paddling like a

 - Practise: Find a quiet carpark with a level surface and start practising.
 Try doing a u-turn within three or four carpark bays and gradually bring it down to two bays.
 The white lines are good guides and not as intimidating as the rough edge of a road.

-Watch where the officer is looking in this video – down not out!
+Watch where the officer is looking in this video!

 What tips do you have for performing a moving u-turn?
 Leave your suggestions in the “leave a reply” section below.